pulp/pulpcore/docs/configuration/settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

     This option allows tasks to have a shared (read only) simultaneous access to some resources.
-It defaults to ``False``, but when set to ``True`` may improve tasking throughput.
+It defaults to ``True``, but can be turned off to return to the old behavior in the event of bugs.

-    .. note:: This option will only take effect when using the queueless worker type.

     .. note:: As a tech preview, this option is meant to be temporary.
 It will default to ``True`` in 3.16 and be removed in 3.17.